wellescastro/language-variety-identification/README.md

 ```

 # Standalone Validation
-If you already have a trained model, you can directly assess its performance against the validation partition using the follow script:
+If you already have a trained model, you can directly assess its performance against the validation partition using the following script:

 ```
 python eval.py --config config.json --serialization_dir weights --model_checkpoint best.th